jamestiotio/overdue_backend/README.md

 }
 ```

 The error handler is set up to avoid unwanted panics and the error message is purposefully vague and not too specific so as to avoid prying eyes from figuring out and reverse-engineering the specific cause of error and forming a malicious payload that fits within the reasonable limits of our application.
+The validation techniques that have been implemented limit the crafting of malicious payloads to the level/point whereby the amount of effort required (as well as the level of "ability"/"power" gained/obtained from such an act) to reverse engineer the backend server code would be roughly similar to the amount of effort required to reverse engineer the scoring implementation on the game client side, which should be considered as reasonable enough for a decent application in production.